 About Olivia Anderson’s “Blood Tide,” McPherson writes:

 This writer created a lovely and lyrical narrative voice, and the “braided” essay form seemed to me the perfect form for this moving essay about sisters and their similarities and differences.
 The intertitles were intriguing and added coherence to the individual sections of the essay.
 I loved reading about the ways the sisters moved apart and came together again, and the ending was unexpectedly and effortlessly moving.

 Honorable Mentions: Olivian Heffernan, for “In the Same Bed,” and Jasmine Wright, for “As Best He Could.”

 Kay Nelson Prize final judge Diane McPherson received an MFA (Fiction) and a Ph.D.(Women's Literature) from Cornell University.
 Her publications include fiction in *The Greensboro Review*, and creative nonfiction in MotherJourneys (Spinsters Ink) and in a collection of essays about "alternative motherhood" (Demeter Press).
 McPherson has previously served as a juror (creative nonfiction) for the Saltonstall Foundation.

-Award recipients Olivia Anderson, Erica Kucharski, and Nunzia Martino will read from their work on Monday, April 13, at 4 p.m. in the Memorial Center’s Joslin Atrium.
-The event is free and open to the public.
+Award recipients Olivia Anderson, Erica Kucharski, and Nunzia Martino read from their work on Monday, April 13, at 4 p.m. in the Memorial Center’s Joslin Atrium.
+The event was free and open to the public.